 Aksarben Village has reserved both a parking garage and a large parking lot for the exclusive use of Maha attendees so there will be plenty of space for everyone (see picture above).
 And the best part, it’s free.

 The average high temperature in Omaha in August is 85 degrees with light humidity and light winds.
 We recommend you bring sunblock, even if it’s a little overcast early in the day.
 Midwest weather is known for its quick shifts!
 Sunset will be at 8:30 p.m. on August 16th.

 We have no control over how wildly you spend your money at the strip club, but Maha will continue rain or shine.
 No refunds.

 Yes, anyone with a ticket is welcome to join the fun.
 All ages are welcome!
 Things might get a bit rowdy up front, and as a general rule, the area directly in front of the stage is rarely kid-friendly.
 However, there’s plenty of space for everyone in much calmer areas.
 Children ages 10 and under do not need a ticket as long as they are accompanied by a paying adult.

 Lawn chairs and blankets are allowed, tents are not.
 Sunscreen, sunglasses, hats and/or visors are suggested to let you enjoy the day without any sun-related discomfort.
 We reserve the right to inspect all bags, purses, backpacks, etc. before allowing entry to the Festival.
 And, no, couches are not allowed.
 Seriously.

 You can not.
 No outside food or drink will be allowed.

-There will be a wide variety of local food and drink available, and it will all be delicious.
-Check back soon for more details.
+There will be a wide variety of local food & drink.

 Event security will be located throughout the grounds for the entire duration of the event.
 If you have an emergency, find a staff person with a radio, go to an information or medical tent, or tell one of the security personnel.